 We all want to protect ourselves from illness and may often wonder how to prevent getting sick.
 But it seems especially important now with all the chaos surrounding the COVID-19 pandemic (x).
 COVID-19 is a disease that develops as a result of a coronavirus, specifically a strain that researchers have never observed in humans before now.
 The disease causes respiratory symptoms ranging from mild to severe and can even be life-threatening.
 As of Tuesday, March 24, 2020 research reports more than 400,000 cases worldwide (x).

-Unfortunately there is a lot that experts don’t know about COVID-19, but researchers are continuously investigating.
+Unfortunately, with all the changing variants, there is a lot that experts don’t know about COVID-19, but researchers are continuously investigating.
 In the meantime it’s important now more than ever to make sure you know how to prevent getting sick, as well as others.

 7 Habits to Prevent Getting Sick

 According to the Centers for Disease Control and Prevention (CDC), the best way to protect yourself from illness is to take advantage of available vaccines such as the flu vaccine, as well as other antiviral treatment and prevention methods (x).
 However, the CDC recommends the following habits to avoid spreading germs and prevent sickness (x):

 - Avoid close contact with other people who are sick to avoid contracting viruses.

 - Stay home when you’re sick to avoid spreading disease to other people.

 - Cover your coughs and sneezes that can spread viruses for a variety of respiratory illnesses, such as the flu, respiratory syncytial virus (RSV), whooping cough or severe acute respiratory syndrome (SARS).

 - Keep your hands clean by washing them thoroughly and often, especially before eating and after using the restroom or touching an object or surface that other people may touch regularly.